AjayNadella/sentiment_classification/README.md

-## sentiment classification end to end project
+## sentiment classification for mental health end to end project